 Send us your question.
 We'll contact your shortly!

 The more expensive replacement parts you use will likely depend on whether or not your machine is under warranty.
 Say, for example, that your General transmission blew.
-If you have a Polaris warranty, the first thing you should do is contact Polaris.
+If you have a Polaris warranty for your side by side, the first thing you should do is contact Polaris.
 They will instruct you to contact your local Polaris dealer.
 Contact your local dealer and let them know you have already contacted Polaris.
 The dealer is very important in this process, so do take it to a trusted dealer.
 Your warranty will not pay for heavy-duty options, but if you have an aftermarket warranty, there may be some wiggle room.
 If this is the case, we would suggest going to an independent shop, as they can rebuild/replace using better, aftermarket, parts.
-If you have any questions about Polaris General replacement parts, part upgrades, or common problems, give us a shout and we’ll get you sorted!
+If you have any questions about Polaris General replacement parts, part upgrades, aftermarket accessories, or common Polaris General problems, give us a shout and we’ll get you sorted!